psteinroe/psteinroe/content/posts/postgres-async-triggers.md

 # Postgres Async Triggers
 Run asynchronous side-effects on database events.

+> This blog post is accompanied by a demo repository on GitHub.
+Check it out [here](https://github.com/psteinroe/postgres-async-trigger).

 At [hellomateo](https://www.hellomateo.de), we rely heavily on [Supabase](https://supabase.com).
 And like any SaaS, we need to execute side-effects like sending a Webhook after a record changed.
 At first, we manually created database triggers that inserted jobs into the Postgres-based queue [Graphile Worker](https://worker.graphile.org) after insert/update/delete.
 Not only was this a bad DX, we also hit scalability issues: the fetch job query from Graphile Worker dominated our database load, and the maxed out workers were not able to process jobs fast enough during peak times.

 ![Async Trigger Before](/images/sideeffects-before.png)